 Meetings & Events

 Departments are expected to continue the use of Zoom or other remote-meeting technologies whenever possible.
-If it is necessary to hold meetings in person, faculty and staff are asked to limit the number of attendees present, wear face coverings, and ensure that all individuals are able to appropriately physical distance.
+Currently any in-person faculty or staff meetings are strongly discouraged unless deemed absolutely necessary and are asked to limit the number of attendees present, wear face coverings, and ensure that all individuals are able to appropriately physically distance.